-Jallandhar beach, located just one kilometre away from the city of Diu, takes its name from a mythological demon whose shrine is located on a close-by hillock.
+Jallandhar Beach, located just 1 km away from the city of Diu, takes its name from a mythological demon whose shrine is located on a close-by hillock.
 The beach is a haven of beauty, peace and tranquillity.

 The weather in Diu is normally pleasant throughout the year.